 - the nature and specificity of the contracted or self-employed work.

-What are the regulations in order to send to work in another EU country
+What are the regulations in order to send to work in another EU country in 2023

 EU country immediately prior to commencement of employment was covered by the scheme